-This course is only available for students in the BA International Studies programme.
+This course is only available for students in the BA International Studies and BA Urban Studies programmes.

 As sociologist Amitai Etzioni (1964) once stated: “We are born in organisations, educated by organisations, and most of us spend much of our lives working for organisations.
 Whatever our roles in society are: entrepreneur, employer, employee, manager, customer, stockholder, elected official, voter, political activist, teacher and student, organisations (will) impact a great many aspects of our lives.”